Nichiren-shū: Overview

-The sect designates Shakyamuni as the "Original Buddha" and he alone occupies the central role in Nichiren Shū; Nichiren—referred to as Nichiren Shōnin ("Saint Nichiren")—is the saint who refocused attention on Shakyamuni by rebuking other Buddhist schools for solely emphasizing other buddhas or esoteric practices or for neglecting or deriding the Lotus Sutra.
+The sect designates Shakyamuni as the "Original Buddha" and he alone occupies the central role in Nichiren Shū.
+Nichiren, referred to as Nichiren Shōnin ("Saint Nichiren"), refocused attention on Shakyamuni by rebuking other Buddhist schools for solely emphasizing other buddhas or esoteric practices or for neglecting or deriding the Lotus Sutra.

-Nichiren Shu regards Nichiren's own writings—called Gosho or Goibun (御 遺 文) as commentaries or guides to the doctrines of Buddhism.
+Nichiren Shu regards Nichiren's own writings, called Gosho or Goibun (御 遺 文), as commentaries or guides to the doctrines of Buddhism.
 They include the Five Major Writings of Nichiren in which he establishes doctrine, belief, and practice, as well as many pastoral letters he wrote to his followers.